hscells/pybool_ir/README.md

 ## Documentation

-I am planning to have some more comprehensive documentation of all the packages in `hyperbool`.
+I am planning to have some more comprehensive documentation of all the packages in `pybool_ir`.
 I still need to write the docstrings!

 ## Roadmap